2021 Casey Excellence for Children Awards

 Our annual Casey Excellence for Children Awards recognize individuals who have dedicated themselves to building hope and improving outcomes for children and families in the child welfare system.

-We are now accepting nominations for the 2020 Casey Excellence for Children Awards for families and foster care alumni.
-These awards recognize alumni, birth parents, foster and adoptive parents, and kinship caregivers who have demonstrated extraordinary efforts on behalf of those involved in child welfare.
+As the country faces COVID-19 while also confronting racism and inequity, many have stepped up to new challenges with relentless dedication.
+These awards recognize alumni, birth parents, foster or adoptive parents, and kinship caregivers who have demonstrated extraordinary efforts on behalf of those involved in child welfare.

 Nominees will be evaluated on the work they have accomplished at the local, state or national level.
-Winners will have demonstrated substantial efforts to build hope and improve the lives of children and families in the child welfare system.
+Winners will have demonstrated substantial efforts to build hope and improve the lives of children and families in the child welfare system, and it is all the more important to highlight these efforts during these unprecedented times.

-All Casey Family Programs' staff and partner organizations (e.g. National Alliance of Children's Trust & Prevention Funds, Foster Care Alumni of America, Foster Club, Generations United, National Foster Parent Association) are eligible to submit nominations.
+All Casey Family Programs' staff and partner organizations (e.g., Children's Trust Fund Alliance, Foster Care Alumni of America, Foster Club, Generations United, National Foster Parent Association) are eligible to submit nominations.
 Nominations also will be accepted from other organizations and individuals.

-Alumni: An alumnus or alumna of foster care (age 18 or older) who has helped other alumni advocate for themselves, or has helped them become advocates for other alumni or youth in care.
+Alumni: An alumni of foster care (age 18 or older) who has helped other alumni advocate for themselves, or has helped them become advocates for other alumni or youth in care.

 Kinship caregivers: A licensed or non-licensed individual who has provided care for a relative’s child and has advocated for other kinship caregivers and the children in their care.